deytaaa/RFID-STUDENT-MONITORING/frontend/README.md

 # QUACKCESS: RFID Gate Monitoring Frontend

-A comprehensive React-based frontend dashboard for monitoring and managing an RFID-enabled IoT-based gate and student access control system for Pateros Technological College.
+A comprehensive React-based **school administration dashboard** for monitoring and managing an RFID-enabled IoT-based gate and student access control system for Pateros Technological College.

+> **School Context**: This web interface is designed exclusively for **school staff** - Security Guards for monitoring and MIS for full administration.
+Students interact with the system only through **hardware RFID card readers** at school gates.

+## 🏗️ System Architecture

+This system follows a **hardware-first approach** for students:

+### **👥 User Roles & Access**

+- **🎓 Students**:

+  - **Hardware Only**: Tap RFID cards on physical readers at school gates
+  - **No Web Access**: Students do not log into or use the web interface
+  - **Automatic Identification**: System automatically identifies students via RFID cards

+- **�‍♂️ Admin (Security Guard)**:

+  - **Monitoring Dashboard Access**: Real-time monitoring of student access attempts
+  - **Security Oversight**: View entry/exit logs and receive security notifications
+  - **Student Activity Monitoring**: Track student access patterns and unauthorized attempts

+- **� Superadmin (MIS - Management Information Systems)**:
+  - **Full System Control**: Complete administrative control over the entire system
+  - **Student Data Management**: Add, edit, and manage student profiles and RFID assignments
+  - **User Account Management**: Create and manage security guard accounts
+  - **System Configuration**: Access to all system settings, hardware configuration, and reports

 ## 🚀 Features